Hexagram 18:

 Oracle Bone Etymology

-Wind (☴) sits below, Mountain (☶) sits above—movement underneath stillness, creating stagnation.
+Wind (☴) sits below, Mountain (☶) sits above—movement underneath stillness, creating stagnation that must be addressed.

 Traditional Use

-The classical text describes this as 'work on what has been spoiled'—not passive decay but active responsibility to repair what human fault has corrupted.
+The classical text describes 'work on what has been spoiled'—not passive decay but active responsibility to repair what human fault has corrupted.
+The hexagram teaches that what humans broke, humans can mend.

 Lines